CurveDocs/curve-docs/docs/curve_dao/ownership-proxy/StableSwapOwnerProxy.md

-The StableSwapOwnerProxy allows DAO ownership of `Factory` and its deployed pools.
+The *StableSwapOwnerProxy* allows DAO ownership of the [`MetapoolFactory`](https://etherscan.io/address/0xB9fC157394Af804a3578134A6585C0dc9cc990d4) and its deployed pools.
+All admin-only actions, as well as non-admin actions such as deploying pools or gauges, can be performed as this contract is their owner.

-!!!note
+!!!info
     StableSwapOwnerProxy contract is deployed at: [0x742C3cF9Af45f91B109a81EfEaf11535ECDe9571](https://etherscan.io/address/0x742C3cF9Af45f91B109a81EfEaf11535ECDe9571)

-Pools and gauges can be deployed either through this contract or through the Factory itself.

-Parameter changes like changing fees or ramping A is done via this contract as it is the owner of the pools.
+# Deploying Pools
+Pool deployment is permissionless, with the exception of base pools.
+Thus, the `deploy_pool` function can be directly called on the Factory contract.
+For more information about Factory contracts and their usage, see [here](../../factory/overview.md).

+# Deploying Gauges
+Gauges can be directly deployed through the Factory contract.
+However, deploying a gauge via this contract offers the benefit of automatically adding a gauge manager for the gauge.
+Without this, an easy [migration](#migrate_gauge_manager) is necessary.

+# Parameter Changes
+Pool parameters can only be modified by the admin/owner of the pools.
+In most instances, this is an OwnerProxy contract.
+While this proxy is the owner for some pools, the *StableSwapOwnerProxy* should serve as the owner for all factory-created stableswap pools (for cryptoswap pools see [CryptoSwapOwnerProxy](../ownership-proxy/CryptoSwapOwnerProxy.md)).
+For more information on parameter changes see [here](../../stableswap_exchange/pools/admin_pool_settings.md).

 # Permissionless Rewards

-LiquidityGauges V4 and upwards open up the possibility to add permissionless rewards to a gauge by a `distributor` address.
-When deploying a gauge through the Factory, the deployer (`msg.sender`) is automatically set as the *gauge manager*.
-This address is able to call `add_rewards` within the OwnerProxy in order to add *reward tokens* and *distributors*.
+LiquidityGauges V4 and later versions introduce the capability for a `distributor` address to *add permissionless rewards* to a gauge.
+When a gauge is deployed via the Factory, the deployer (`msg.sender`) is automatically set as the *gauge manager*.
+This address can call the `add_rewards` function within the OwnerProxy to add both `reward tokens` and `distributors`.

-To actually deposit reward tokens, the `distributor` needs to use the `deposit_reward_token` within the specific gauge.
+To deposit reward tokens, the `distributor` must call the `deposit_reward_token` function within the specific gauge.

 ## Setting Reward Token and Distributor